holgerhennig/cif-import/README.rst

 cif-reader
 ============
-This module reads image data from imaging flow cytometry data files (.cif files) into a tensor in python.
+This module reads images from imaging flow cytometry data files (.cif files) into a tensor in python.

 Requirements
 ============